Visit the Neues Museum with Bust of Nefertiti in Berlin

 Neues Museum Berlin Visitors Information

-Tickets for the Neues Museum
+Buying Tickets for the Neues Museum in Berlin

 Berlin Neues Museum Tickets

-Admission tickets for the Neues Museum are €12 and free for children up to 18 years old.
+Admission tickets for the Neues Museum are €14 and free for children up to 18 years old.
 An excellent free audio guide is included.
-Buy Neues Museum tickets online from Tiqets or Get Your Guide and use the phone code or a print out.
+Buy Neues Museum tickets online and go directly to the entrance.

 When buying tickets for the Neues Museum only, a timeslot for admission should be specified.
 When buying any of the discount offers below, make free online reservations at the Neues Museum website.